How to set your project in motion with the initiation phase

 Keep in mind that your business case should always involve a customer or business need.

-Investors will consider quite a few different things in terms of investing into a project or company, so it’s very important to make the use case clear and easy to understand.
+Investors will consider quite a few different things in terms of investing in a project or company, so it’s very important to make the use case clear and easy to understand.

 Feasibility Studies and Project Charters